Exeter-Diabetes/CPRD-Katie-DePICtion-Scripts/Initial data quality exploration/README.md

 &nbsp;

-If we just look at those with MODy probability >0.95: 73.6% are diagnosed under 18.
+If we just look at those with MODY probability >0.95: 73.6% are diagnosed under 18.

 | | Diagnosed <18 years | Diagnosed >=18 years |
 | ---- | ---- | ---- |